-The instrument panel backlighting is activated on only when the parking lights or low/high beam headlight are on.
+The instrument panel backlight is switched on only if the side lights or low/high beam is on.

 The instrument panel has sensors that measure ambient temperature and light intensity, and automatically turns the backlighting on or off accordingly.

 Intelligent headlight switch-off